The Natural Movement of Human Energy by Jack W. Painter, PhD

 The person carrying a high charge may have difficulty starting slowly; the needy and weak person may have trouble getting started at all; the excitable person may not want to relax.
 These patterns of energy can be gradually changed.
 We learn to go more slowly, to nurture and sustain ourselves, to let go, and, and in the process, our patterns go through a complex evolution.
 And it may not help to compare the degree to which different individuals have moved toward this idealized cycle.
 What might look on the graph like a meager discharge or low peak, when compared to another person, may be a strong flow or high energy for another.
 Of course, what comes before and after a discharge or peak will help to determine for the individual what is strong or high.

-*I will upload the chart, as I have recorded it from Jack’s teachings in this period soon.
+* An updated chart, as I have recorded it from Jack’s teachings in this period can be found here: https://bodymindintegration.com/the-natural-energetic-cycle/ .
 Jack in his classes also elaborated extensively on the different variations of the cycle in different people.